Moosieus/blog/blog/gen_statem_in_context.md

 - How those messages transition our `GenServer` from one state to the next

 We gain the following amenities:
-- Postpone handling messages until your `GenServer` is in a state to handle them.
+- Postponing the handling messages until our `GenServer` is in a state to handle them.
 - Comprehensive and easy to use timeouts
 - State enter calls which always perform some task when its state is entered
 - Colocated callback functions for each state